get-itips/M365ServiceHealth/README.md

 By default it will refresh every 60 seconds but you can specify using -Refresh parameter.

 ## Future

-I plan in adding more cmdlets based on the [service communications API of Microsoft Graph](https://docs.microsoft.com/graph/api/resources/service-communications-api-overview).
+- I plan in adding more cmdlets based on the [service communications API of Microsoft Graph](https://docs.microsoft.com/graph/api/resources/service-communications-api-overview).
+- Docs
+- Better error handling

 Contributions are very well welcomed!